Benefits And Risks Of Turnkey Real Estate Investing

 When I was first debating whether to become an active or passive real estate investor, single family homes seemed the logical choice to start with if I chose the active route.

-Another reason was I thought focusing on local property would put me at ease as I could ride by and check on it anytime I felt like it.
+Another reason was I thought focusing on fully renovated local property (vs long distance property) would put me at ease as I could ride by and check on it anytime I felt like it.

 But after hearing horror stories of what other active investors had to deal with regarding their tenant’s problems (at all hours of the night), I decided against it.
 It seemed that being a landlord would cut into my time I want to spend with family and friends.